GabeScott/standard-works-vault/General Conference/2015 October - Be Not Afraid, Only Believe.md

 Daniel passed his test.
 Ours still continues.

+## The Courage to Believe

 Satan, our adversary, wants us to fail.
 He spreads lies as part of his effort to destroy our belief.
 He slyly suggests that the doubter, the skeptic, the cynic is sophisticated and intelligent, while those who have faith in God and His miracles are naive, blind, or brainwashed.
 Satan will advocate that it is cool to doubt spiritual gifts and the teachings of true prophets.

-I wish I could help everyone to understand this one simple fact: we believe in God because of things we know with our heart and mind, not because of things we do not know.
-Our spiritual experiences are sometimes too sacred to explain in worldly terms, but that doesn’t mean they are not real.
+I wish I could help everyone to understand this one simple fact: we *believe* in God because of things we *know* with our heart and mind, not because of things we *do not know.* Our spiritual experiences are sometimes too sacred to explain in worldly terms, but that doesn’t mean they are not real.

 Heavenly Father has prepared for His children a spiritual feast, offering every kind of exquisite food imaginable—and yet, instead of enjoying these spiritual gifts, the cynics content themselves with observing from a distance, sipping from their cups of skepticism, doubt, and disrespect.